 The investigation revealed an appalling lack of integrity in New York’s construction safety process.
 The crane was secured with worn, outdated equipment, limiting its ability to withstand a fall.
 Yet it still passed inspection after one of the city’s officials falsified the relevant safety records.
 As a result, it was able to continue operating until the accident.

 The contractor who secured the crane was charged with manslaughter, though he was acquitted in court.
 But New York authorities were more concerned that such unsafe construction practices had been adopted in the first place.
 Their concerns were heightened two months later when a crane collapsed on East 91st Street, killing two construction workers.

 In response to these tragedies, the Buildings Department expanded its inspection efforts.
 These inspections quickly bore fruit, as authorities discovered thousands of violations that would otherwise have gone unreported.
 In 2008, they had discovered 3,682 violations.
 In 2009, they found 10,342, or nearly triple the number from the previous year.
 Violations went back down in the next few years, perhaps signaling that construction crews were improving crane safety in response to increased inspections.
 But there were still more violations than those uncovered in the years before these inspection efforts began.

 In addition to conducting more inspections, the city tightened crane safety laws.
 It required that all construction crews make skilled lift directors supervise any operations involving cranes and mandated wind gauges to measure whether conditions were safe to operate cranes.
 It also banned the outdated crane model that caused the accident on 50th Street, along with other old cranes.

-Barasch & McGarry represents injured workers throughout New York City.
+Barasch McGarry Salzman & Penson represents injured workers throughout New York City.
 If you’ve been hurt in a construction accident, call us at 888.746.8212 or contact us online to schedule a free consultation.